Mr-SxR/SxR_DUMP/README.md

 After creating a file, you can use this function to separate specific named IDs.

 **● Divide Large File**
+After creating a large file, you can use this function to divide the file into equal parts according to your preference.

 # Contact